Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/ssl/ConfigureSSL.md

 ## Background
 By default, Contrast uses HTTP for UI and agent connections.
 This may not be a big deal in some organizations; in others, you may find that you need to add or replace HTTP with HTTPS for both UI and agent traffic.
 There are two ways to accomplish this requirement.

-* **Reverse proxy method:** Use a standard web server, such as Apache HTTPD or Nginx, in front of the Contrast server configured to reverse proxy requests using Contrast's AJP connector.
+* **Reverse proxy method:** Use a standard web server, such as Apache HTTPD or NGINX, in front of the Contrast server configured to reverse proxy requests using Contrast's AJP connector.

 * **Contrast HTTPS connector:** Configure Contrast to listen to HTTPS connections on a port that you specify.